Introduction to Azure Cosmos DB: API for MongoDB

-Multi-region replication: Cosmos DB transparently replicates your data to all regions you've associated with your MongoDB account, enabling you to develop applications that require global access to data while providing tradeoffs between consistency, availability and performance, all with corresponding guarantees.
-Cosmos DB provides transparent regional failover with multi-homing APIs, and the ability to elastically scale throughput and storage across the globe.
+Multi-region replication: Azure Cosmos DB transparently replicates your data to all regions you've associated with your MongoDB account, enabling you to develop applications that require global access to data while providing tradeoffs between consistency, availability, and performance, all with corresponding guarantees.
+Azure Cosmos DB provides transparent regional failover with multi-homing APIs, and the ability to elastically scale throughput and storage across the globe.
 Learn more in Distribute data globally.

 No server management: You don't have to manage and scale your MongoDB databases.
-Cosmos DB is a fully managed service, which means you do not have to manage any infrastructure or Virtual Machines yourself.
-Cosmos DB is available in 30+ Azure Regions.
+Azure Cosmos DB is a fully managed service, which means you do not have to manage any infrastructure or Virtual Machines yourself.
+Azure Cosmos DB is available in 30+ Azure Regions.

-Enterprise grade - Azure Cosmos DB supports multiple local replicas to deliver 99.99% availability and data protection in the face of local and regional failures.
+Enterprise grade: Azure Cosmos DB supports multiple local replicas to deliver 99.99% availability and data protection in the face of local and regional failures.
 Azure Cosmos DB has enterprise grade compliance certifications and security features.